PandelisZ/brand-guidelines-template/README.md

 Now that you are done with the brand guidelines, its time to launch!!

 #### Step 1 – Build the project for distribution
-Go to the directory for this brand guidelines and run
+In the command line, `cd` to the directory for this brand guidelines and run
    ```
    gulp build
    ```
+This will generate a directory called `dist/` at the project's root level.
+This is a folder you can drop right onto any webserver.  **FYI: There are no server-side dependencies**.

 #### Step 2 – Connect to Ripeserver
 Use our FTP credentials in 1password for Ripeserver and login.
 Navigate to the `brand` directory within our web files.